 Chad

 The Carter Center has worked with Chad’s Ministry of Health in a seesaw battle against Guinea worm disease, once thought to have been eliminated in the country.
-In 2024, Chad had nine indigenous cases.
 The Center is also helping to take on lymphatic filariasis and river blindness.

 Short-term Goals

-We are working to eradicate Guinea worm disease and eliminate river blindness and lymphatic filariasis.
+We are working to eliminate Guinea worm disease, river blindness, and lymphatic filariasis.

 Impact